Naso, Bemidabar, & Vayakheil: Reconstructing

 After the annunciation, the woman whose status has suddenly changed from childless to pregnant goes into the house.5

-The woman tells Manoach that the angel looked like a man, but more awesome.
-She knows an angel when she sees one, and she knows enough not to ask the kind of personal questions you would ask a human traveler, such as where he came from or what his name is.
+The woman tells Manoach that the malakh looked like a man, but more awesome.
+She knows this messenger came from God, and she knows enough not to ask the kind of personal questions you would ask a human traveler, such as where he came from or what his name is.
+She continues telling her husband what happened:

 “And he said to me: “Here you are, pregnant!
 And you will give birth to a son.
 And you, don’t you drink wine or strong drink, and don’t you eat anything ritually impure, because the boy will be a nazir of God from the womb until the day he dies.”
 (Judges 13:7)

 It does not occur to Manoach that anyone else might have impregnated his wife, or that she might have actually seen an angel.
-Furthermore, although she says what the angel told her to do while she is pregnant, Manoach does not take her word for it.
+Furthermore, although she reports what the malakh told her to do while she is pregnant, Manoach does not take her word for it.

-And Manoach got up and followed his wife, and he came to the man and he said to him: “Are you the man who spoke to the woman?”
+And Manoach got up and followed his ishah, and he came to the man and he said to him: “Are you the man who spoke to the ishah?”
 And he said: “I am.”
 (Judges 13:11)

-Manoach does not refer to his wife by her name, or even as “my wife”, but merely calls her “the woman”.
+Manoach does not refer to his wife by her name, or even as “my wife”, but merely calls her “the wife” or “the woman”.

-I remember the sexism in the United States in the early 1960’s, when it was common for men to refer to their spouses as “the wife” or “the little woman”.
-I was surprised, as a child, to hear my father refer to my mother that way when he was chatting with a fellow man.
+I remember sexism in the United States in the early 1960’s, when it was common for men to refer to their spouses as “the wife” or “the little woman”.
+It struck me as odd to hear my father refer to my mother that way when he was chatting with a fellow man.
 The traditional male role in the 1960’s also included working outside the home, as it did in Canaan in the 11th century BCE.
+Yet in the story of Samson’s conception, the wife is usually outdoors, and the husband is inside the house.

 Manoach asks the malakh of God what they should do about the boy.
 The angel replies: